COVID-19 (Novel Coronavirus)

 Integrated Genomics Laboratory - Technologies, services, and expertise for genome-wide and targeted RNA and DNA analysis, including nucleic acid isolation.

 MedEdNet Survey Services – Support and consultation for scannable paper surveys and web based surveys.
 Services include survey set up, administration, and data processing.

 Medicinal Chemistry Core - Investigates the interactions between small molecules and biological systems by providing medicinal chemistry and chemical biology expertise and organic synthesis support.

-Small Animal Research Imaging Core - MicroPET-SPECT/CT, high frequency ultrasound, and biophotonics imaging services to evaluate anatomy, tissue function, cellular and molecular phenotype, blood/fluid flow, and metabolism.
+Small Animal Research Imaging Core - MicroPET-SPECT/CT, high frequency ultrasound, and biophotonics imaging services to evaluate anatomy, tissue function, cellular and molecular phenotype, blood/fluid flow, and metabolism in vivo.

 Virology - Production of viral vectors, virus stocks and antigens.
 Viral diagnostics for virus quantification and serology.
 User consultation and education.

 September 2021 Update: As of September 29th, previously awarded projects with previously approved USR Pilot Core Awards may now proceed.
 Please contact the core director(s) involved in your project for confirmation.

 Single cell analysis resources at OHSU

 Advancements in technology now permit the analysis of samples at the single cell level.
 The University Shared Resources and others at OHSU are beginning to utilize these exciting advances.